mikedilger/mosaic-spec/docs/rationale.md

 A number of record properties that span applications have been conceived of and we provided space to set these.

-We provided separate flags for application-specific usage.
-These are quicker to look up than tag-based or content-based flags.

 ### Duplicate Timestamp

 We have the timestamp twice.

-We had to duplicate it because the big-endian timestamp in the ID is not hashed or signed.
+We have it in the ID so that IDs sort in timestamp order.

+But IDs are not hashed and signed.
+So we have to duplicate it in the main part of the record.

 ### Tags